 Pollution Prevention and Control

 Human hair debris is a fantastic choice for pollution management because it is biodegradable and a wonderful absorbent.
-Hair has an organic material and high binding affinity for oil, which means that it may easily absorb and hold on to the oil it encounters.
+Hair has an organic material and a high binding affinity for oil, so it may easily absorb and hold on to the oil it encounters.

 Aside from contributing to oil pollution management, human hair can also aid in absorbing pollutants such as formaldehyde and toxic substances such as mercury from the waterways or sewage sludge.